 BPM then, becomes an unavoidable expansion or offshoot of the more common product management process.

-There are several ways in which BPM aids a product manager:
+There are several ways in which Behavioral Product Management aids a product manager:

 Spontaneous vs proactive Whereas casually employed psychology in product management is sporadic and unmeasured, actively applying BPM is much more proactive and systematic.
 A product manager will be able to create tools such as psychological performance indicators by which to hold the product accountable.
 By making aspects of the product development measurable to these indicators, a product manager will be able to map the path of the product and keep it attractive to the consumer.